andrewbaillie/nlp-with-python/presentation.md

 ^ For example by analyzing tweets on Twitter, we can find trending news and peoples reaction on a particular event.

-Text communication is one of the most popular forms of day to day conversion, we chat, message, tweet, share status...
+Text communication is one of the most popular forms of day to day conversation, we chat, message, tweet, share status...

 Text Analytics can help us understand what has been written and has lots of applications in today's online world.